cube-alchemy/cube-alchemy/docs/concepts/queries.md

 - Use [Column] syntax in expressions; registered functions are available as @name.

-- Computed metrics reference columns present in the aggregated result (metrics and dimensions).
+- Derived metrics reference columns present in the aggregated result (metrics and dimensions).

 ### Effective dimensions